Applying for a research grantApplying for a research grant n.sutherland@m… Wed, 05/26/2021 - 14:57

 Anyone interested in applying for a grant should refer to the information on the call(s) for that year; these will be posted on our apply now page.
 Details of our grant rounds are generally announced in the Autumn.
-Please note, due to the impact of the Covid-19 pandemic, the 2021 grant round was announced in March 2021, we hope to return to our normal timing for the 2022 grant round.
-If you would like to be notified of upcoming calls you can contact the Research Team to be added to our circulation list (firstname.lastname@example.org).
+If you would like to be notified of upcoming calls you can contact the Research Team to be added to our circulation list (email@example.com).
 Applications are made online through our secure online application system.

 Who can apply for a Muscular Dystrophy UK grant?

 - Funding is available for those undertaking research in all disciplines relating to conditions which fall within the remit of Muscular Dystrophy UK conditions.
 Principal applicants must hold a contract which extends beyond the duration of the proposed grant period at an Institution approved by Muscular Dystrophy UK.
 We are only able to fund research within the UK at the present time, although international collaborations are encouraged.
 Any exceptions to this will be made known when the grant call(s) are announced – please check the apply now page for more information.

 - We welcome project and proof-of-principle applications from early-career researchers.
 Researchers should have a research degree e.g. PhD or MD OR, if an allied health professional, should have a postgraduate degree (PhD, MPhil or Masters degree) and/or demonstrate significant experience with trial procedures, conducting research and monitoring its progress.